foss42/apidash/README.md

 ## MIME Types supported by API Dash Response Previewer

 API Dash is a next-gen API client that supports exploring, testing & previewing various data & multimedia API responses which is limited/not supported by other API clients.
-You can directly test APIs that return images, PDF, audio & more.
+You can directly test APIs that return images, PDFs, audio & more.

 Here is the complete list of mimetypes that can be directly previewed in API Dash: